We may earn income from links in this post. Please read this Disclosure for details.

 Extra Special: Each apartment is completely wheelchair accessible.
 And the ingenious thing about the design of Bubali Luxury Apartments is that all of the design elements of the wheelchair accessible features are subtly incorporated into the contemporary decor of the property.

-On my radar for my next visit to Aruba is a secret stay shared by travel writing colleague and Aruba expert Sue Campbell who had stayed there recently.
-One of the best small hotels in Aruba, OceanZ Boutique Hotel is just minutes from high-rise hotel strip yet worlds away from the touristic frenzy.
+One of the best boutique hotels in Aruba, OceanZ Boutique Hotel is just minutes from high-rise hotel strip yet worlds away from the touristic frenzy.

 Tucked in the lovely little residential neighborhood of Malmok, OceanZ offers 13 intimate rooms across the road from gorgeous sea cliffs above a snorkelling spot famous for its abundance of colorful tropical fish.

-If you crave a day of the white sand and aqua waves Aruba is so famous for, they supply everything you need including transportation to and from two popular beaches nearby.
+For a beach day, this luxury boutique hotel will supply everything you need including transportation to and from two popular beaches nearby.

 There are eight spacious bedrooms in all, each with contemporary decor and private bathroom.
 Some even have a deck while another has a massage table and an exercise bike.
 One is almost a standalone apartment with its own private entrance.

 The formal dining table seats 20 while the breezy outdoor dining area affords a stellar view of the large pool and Aruba’s coastline.
 I had major kitchen-envy of Villa Royale Aruba’s sleek Euro-cabinets, decked out shelving, countertops and gleaming appliances.